Jay-Idrees/Performing-Disability-Exams-on-Veterans-for-Court-of-Law/readme.md

 - The last 2 require medical nexus opinions with supporting evidence, along with an assessment whether they are related to the exposure event

 - Cancer, psychiatric and cardiovascular disorders do not fall under the presumptive service connection bsed on Gulf Service

+**Joint Pain**
+- It is common in Gulf war- must eveluate:

+1. Pain on movement that limits function - functional loss on repetitive use, flare ups
+2. Weakness
+3. Excess fatigability
+4. Incoordination

+The above criteria were added after the previous criteria were deemed inadequate